agadewar/terraform-new/README.md

 	7. Go to Azure Portal and configure the "datalake" Event Hub to "Capture" (see: https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-capture-enable-through-portal)
 		1. From the 'Overview' tab, scroll to the bottom and click on 'datalake'
 			1. Click on the 'Captures' link and set Capture = On
+			2. Check the box for 'Do not emit empty files when no events occur during the Capture time window'
-			2. Set 'Capture Provider' = Azure Data Lake Store
+			3. Set 'Capture Provider' = Azure Data Lake Store
-			3. Set 'Data Lake Store' = sapiencedev
+			4. Set 'Data Lake Store' = sapiencedev
-			4. Set 'Data Lake Path' = /raw_data
+			5. Set 'Data Lake Path' = /raw_data

 5. Setup Databases
     1. Remove any existing ".terraform" folder if copying from an existing folder and this is new non-existing infrastructure